 Friederike Biron, born in Duesseldorf in 1971, studied Literature and Philosophy in Bonn, Essen and Berlin.
 After her studies she worked for several years at the Berliner Ensemble and the Schauspielhaus theatre in Zurich.
 For the German Cultural Foundation she has curated conferences on Culture of the Fracture and the Political Romantic.
 She is a Berlin-based freelance journalist and an editor at KULTURAUSTAUSCH.

 Gundula Haage, born 1992 in Freiburg, studied Global Studies and geography at the Jawaharlal-Nehru-University Delhi, the University of Cape Town, the Albert-Ludwigs-University in Freiburg and the Rheinische Friedrich-Wilhelms University in Bonn.
 After working for ARTE and taz, she was a trainee at KULTURAUSTAUSCH from 2018 to 2019.
 Today she is Online and Print Editor at the magazine.
+Since 2021 she also works as Editor for United Nations Association of Germany.

 Jess Smee, born in 1974 in Clacton-on-Sea, is a Berlin-based journalist, writing for The Guardian, Deutsche Welle and Spiegel Online International among others.
 After studying Latin American Studies at Liverpool University she worked for Reuters as a reporter in newsrooms in London, Madrid and Frankfurt.
 As part of the training project "The Niles" she worked as a trainer and editor with journalists in Sudan and South Sudan.
 She is Online Editor/ English Editor at KULTURAUSTAUSCH.